Architectural Isolation

 We can help with design, specifications, and selection of the appropriate systems for your architectural isolation project.
 Our engineers can produce details CAD drawings and carry out load calculations for a variety of isolation problems.
 We would be happy to talk with you about any aspect of architectural isolation.

-We have been floating floors, resiliently suspending ceilings and isolating walls for over 20 years.
+We have been in the floating floors, resiliently suspending ceilings and isolated walls industry for almost 30 years.
 The need for this acoustical reinforcement has been well established in textbooks, sales literature and acoustical engineering recommendations.
 Floating Floors remain the most effective way of reducing sound transmission and vibration from the floor above.
 However, there are many situations where a floating floor is impractical or not economically feasible, so an isolated ceiling becomes the practical choice.
 Additionally, isolated walls are also an effective way to reduce sound transmission between rooms.
 The most effective system is a Box-in-box construction, where a floating floor, acoustic suspension ceiling and isolated walls are combined to create a room inside of a room.

 The ‘Box in a Box’ Isolation Method